3liz/lizmap-web-client/tests/README.md

 ### Playwright
 You have to install the browsers with `npx playwright install` (only the first time or after an update) You can then :
+- execute `npx playwright test --ui` to open a UI as in Cypress which ease testing
 - execute `npx playwright test` to execute all tests with all browsers
 - execute `npx playwright test --project=chromium` to execute all tests with the chromium browser
 - execute `npx playwright test mytest.spec.js --project=chromium` to execute one test with the chromium browser